 The actual instructions in the booklet are just two pages to show how to put together the spaceman and the robot.
 The rest of the pages is a timeline from the last 38 years of LEGO Space sets as well as some of the Space minifigures.
 A majority of the Space-themed sets have been well represented on the timeline.

 The white Spaceman minifigure is pretty much the same as the one in the Exo Suit except for the color.
-The helmet is not the classic one but the more modern one that you can find in sets today.
-The front of the torso has the iconic Space logo and that’s pretty much it.
-He also wears an air tank in the back.
+The helmet is not the classic one but the more modern one that you can find in … Continue

 In our final set of the old school LEGO Space sets, we have the Blacktron Future Generation aka Blacktron II Grid Trekkor (6812).
 It contains 23 pieces and was originally released in 1991.